TotoooDev/TABLE/README.md

 # Toto's Amazing Bytecode Language (Epic)

-Table [tabl] is a programming language still in developpement.
+Table is a programming language still in developpement.

 # TODO